Radiant Cats

 Behaviour cases can be challenging.
 I can help!

-Referring to Radiant Cats is another way to provide your clients with accurate, feline-focused, and welfare-centered behaviour and training information that supplements the wonderful care you're already providing.
+Referring to Radiant Cats allows your clients to access accurate, feline-focused, welfare-centered behaviour and training support that complements the excellent care your team is already providing.
+DVMs may refer clients for:

-• Behaviour consultations for:
+• Behaviour consultations:

 • House soiling